The Delicious World of Plums. Recipes

 Posted on 1st of November, 2012 by Lévana

 I get my fill of plums every summer while they are plentiful and linger until late October.
 Early November, and they are still there: Bring some home while they last!
-The variety I love is the long, dark, sweet, plump and firm-tender, called Damson Plum.
-There’s nothing I don’t do with them: Tart, pie, dumplings, sauces both savory and sweet, chutney, compote, clafoutis, soup, you name it.
+The variety of plums I love is the long, dark, sweet, plump and firm-tender, called Damson Plum.
+There’s nothing I don’t do with them: Plum Tart, pie, dumplings, sauces both savory and sweet, chutney, compote, clafoutis, soup, you name it.
 The unprepossessing and modest little superfood fruit!

 Here I just want to share something so simple it is not even a recipe: this fragrant, chunky and luscious plum sauce, with all the variations it affords.